 So here are a few of my own experiences from the past 12 months – the good, the bad, and the ugly.

-We have two babies and a toddler.
 How did that happen?
 HOLY SHIT!!
 It’s amazing.
 Of course I have to say this, or you’d all think I was a crap mum.
 I guess it is pretty special, and we hope that with such a close age gap, they’ll all grow up as bestest buddies.
 Unfortunately, the fact Toddler bashes the Twins over the head every time they go near a dinosaur possibly isn’t giving their friendship the most solid of foundations.

-Twins are time consuming.
 This might sound like an obvious thing to say, but twins draw attention.
 I wasn’t quite expecting this, but you literally can’t go anywhere with twins and a toddler without someone chatting to you.
 It’s nice.
 Generally old ladies in supermarkets, or volunteers at National Trust places, and because I’m (usually) polite I tend to engage in conversation with them.
 This can often mean a trip to Sainsbury’s takes twice as long as it should.
 But I’m a chatty person, maybe a result of 15 years as a journalist, so I’ll (more often than not) happily stand around and chew the fat with the old bids and coo over my boys.

-Your marriage.
 If anyone tells you having kids doesn’t affect your relationship they are talking bullshit.
 And surprise, surprise three young boys can really test it.
 My Other Half works a way a lot, leaving the house before anybody wakes and returning at 11pm, if not the next day, so I fly solo for at least half the week which is exhausting.
 But having kids can also make your relationship stronger.
 When he tells me I’m totally nailing it, buys 8 tubs of Ben and Jerry’s ice cream because they’re on offer, and takes a day off to send me to the spa to escape the kids you realise you’ve got a keeper.

-We have two babies and a toddler.
 How did that happen?
 HOLY SHIT!!
 I ask myself this question on an almost-daily basis.
 When they’re all crying at the same time, when they’re all shouting at the same time, and when they’re all wide awake at 3am at the same time.
 I also swear under my breath A LOT.
 Way too much in fact but I can’t help it.

-Two of everything – all those annoying things about babies, like the fact they shit themselves constantly and at most inopportune moments, how they like to scream until 4am but are awake again at 6am, how their take on weaning is basically to smear face/neck/hair in food, then throw the rest on the floor, and how they just cry for seemingly no reason whatsoever.
+All those annoying things about babies, like the fact they shit themselves constantly and at most inopportune moments, how they like to scream until 4am but are awake again at 6am, how their take on weaning is basically to smear face/neck/hair in food, then throw the rest on the floor, and how they just cry for seemingly no reason whatsoever.
 Yep?
 We get it all twice.
 Did I mention how much fun it is?

-The Toddler.
 Second six months and the novelty of being a big brother has worn off (not that it was ever there in the first place, I don’t think).
 Once the Twins were moving, and in particular towards his toys, Toddler adopted the “come another inch and I’ll whack you” approach, resulting in many a visit to the naughty step, and many a dinosaur (coincidentally the big, noisy ones first) being confiscated for being used as a weapon.

-Your marriage.
 Obviously our marriage is totally fine or I wouldn’t be writing about it on here – he buys 8 tubs of ice cream in one go, I’m not about to ditch him, right?
 But as mentioned before, relationships are seriously tested by having babies.
 In our case it’s a sleep deprivation thing, especially at the start.
 I’m not a good tired person.
 Or a good hungry person.
 Or a good “stop those f*cking kids crying” person if I’m honest.
 I have been known to utter those words “I need to get away from all of you”, and bugger off to Lidl.
 This just about sums up my life when a solo trip to Lidl is a treat.
 So then everything becomes a competition – which one of you is MORE tired.
 Which one of you had to get up the most times in the night.
 Which one of you has had the worst day – 15 shitty nappies and a puke in the car seat, versus an 18 hour day from Plymouth to Birmingham and back with an important high-level presentation thrown in for good measure.
 (I still maintain 15 poos wins).
 You can have an hour’s bike ride only if I can have an hour on my laptop.
 Our old life living in a posh waterside apartment eating out three times a week seems a distant memory.
 Sigh.

 I WILL BE TIRED FOREVER.